- ホーム

 Panorama explores these questions by following the journey of humankind in a global context, weaving a world-scale narrative with a single chronological thread.
 It empowers you to connect the regional histories of particular states, empires, and cultural traditions to larger patterns of change on hemispheric and global scales—examining migratory movements, networks of trade, the spread of religions, pandemics, and environmental transformations.

-Richly illustrated with 120 images and 48 maps, this new edition is organized into three chronological parts, each covering a defined era in world history.
+Richly illustrated with 120 images and 48 maps, the second volume of this new edition of Panorama is organized into three chronological parts, each covering a defined era in world history.
 Volume 2 starts in the mid-fifteenth century CE and surveys up to the present day.

 Each chapter includes dedicated learning features: